Website Manager

 Selection Process for Managers and Coaches

-• The primary selection criteria for Managers and coaches will be, among other things, baseball knowledge, coaching ability, prior tournament coaching experience, organizational skills, ability to effectively interact with parents, ability to represent South Bay PONY in a professional and respectable manner, and availability.
+• The primary selection criteria for Managers and Coaches will be, among other things, baseball knowledge, coaching ability, prior tournament coaching experience, organizational skills, ability to effectively interact with parents, ability to represent South Bay PONY in a professional and respectable manner, and availability.
 Managers of teams that won their regular season division will not be given any priority in the manager selection process.

 • Managers and coaches will generally be selected from the pool of regular season managers and coaches, though there may be exceptions to this rule due to availability or other reasons.
 Except to the extent otherwise provided for herein, all Managers and coaches will be subject to the same general policies and procedures applicable to regular season managers and coaches.